Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

     * Added the rules for en passant, pawn can only capture another pawn to the left/right of it if that pawn made an initial move of 2 tiles (only the turn right after).

+  6/9/23

+  * Finished castle implementation, works for both sides and both players.
+    * Castle can only be done if king and the rook have not been moved.
+    * Can't castle if in check.

 Junxi Tan

 5/22/23